DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 #### Encounter Modifiers

-Whenever the enemy successfully resolves a Spell, apply a Hazard matching the Primary Damage Type to a random tile.
+Whenever the enemy successfully resolves a Spell, apply a Hazard matching the Damage type of the spell to a random tile.

 Decay:
 - 8 turns